-As set forth in the district court's August 25, 2023, order of certification, the petitioner Francis Kaess ("Mr. Kaess") owns certain mineral interests in approximately 103.5 acres of land located in Pleasants County, West Virginia.
-His interests are subject to an oil and gas lease ("Base Lease") dated January 6, 1979, to which the respondent BB Land, LLC ("BB Land") is the successor in interest.
+As set forth in the district court's August 25, 2023, order of certification, Petitioner Francis Kaess ("Mr. Kaess") owns certain mineral interests in approximately 103.5 acres of land located in Pleasants County, West Virginia.
+His interests are subject to an oil and gas lease ("Base Lease") dated January 6, 1979, to which BB Land is the successor in interest.
 The lease grants BB Land the right to drill, explore for, and extract oil and gas "to the depth of 5000 feet or to the Oriskany Sand," which is also referred to as the Marcellus Shale formation, and provides for royalties to be paid to Mr. Kaess as follows: